 The pre-built kernels supplied by Concurrent have suffixes that are reserved for use by Concurrent.
-Therefore, you should not set the suffix to: (empty string), "-trace" or "-debug".
-You should also not set the suffix to: "-prt", "-prt-trace" or "-prt-debug".
+Therefore, you should not set the suffix to: (empty string), "-trace", or "-debug".

 Use the ccur-config -c option if you need to build driver modules for a kernel (see the section "Building Driver Modules" later in this chapter).